Seteeri/Particle/doc/FAQ.md

 >
 > Surprisingly, no software with all those features exists yet.
 There are some interesting options though...

+**Is this the same as Microsoft's OLE or Apple's OpenDoc systems which both failed?**

+Not quite.
+OLE was a closed proprietary standard, in which OpenDoc was developed as an open standard.
+Both failed for various reasons.
+Data formats/standards exist because different programs written in different languages structure their data in different ways which makes for a complex ecosystem of formats.
+Additionally, some programs may be closed-source to be made unavailable for other programs to use which requires reverse-engineering.
+Unfortunately, this is all at the expense of the user, as data from one program cannot be used as data in another program unless a proper converter or importer is used, which leads to a waste of programming efforts that could be used towards more novel purposes.

+Fortunately, the world has been moving towards open source.
+Some of the most widespread formats include XML, associated with Ant and office programs, and JSON associated with Javascript.
+However, S-Expressions are arguably simpler and can serve both roles as a generic serialization format and syntax for a programming language.
+Thus, it can represent both data and code simultaneously.

+**There already exists Jetbrains MPS...**

+...

+**Pictographs are a poor solution; only text can represent code.**

+The idea is not to replace text but to include the use of images, side-by-side and intertwined with the former (I believe Light Table and Mathematica had/have similar ideas).
+Most programs will keep these domains separate which discourages and impedes the user from exploring the system.
+Plain text remains the most robust universal medium for communication, however, it is not the only medium, and it is not the mindset that laypersons generally approach a computer with.
+Without providing a method for users not naturally inclined to programming to properly utilize ever-growing computing power, the benefits of technology will not be fully reaped.
+Most textbooks, including scientific and mathematical ones, typically include pictures to demonstrate certain concepts, so text and images need not be mutually exclusive.
+At best, one can hope that maybe the system will encourage people to develop computational understanding.
+DSLs provide a gradual curve into that.

 **Why PicoLisp?**

 To build on the previous section, PicoLisp was chosen for the reason (and for other beneficial reasons) that it is a pure Lisp where all data consists of cons cells, with only three basic types: Pairs, Numbers, and Symbols which all consist of cons cells; strings are also symbols.